mtyzz/auction/README.md

 Tally-auction is a Clojure command-line application that takes a list of bids and the item on which they are bidding, and uses the given maximum bids and bid increments to determine the winning bid and bidder.

 ## How to use
-Tally-auction arrives in an uberjar.
 This program reads lines of the format "Name start-bid max-bid increment, Name start-bid max-bid increment, item-for-auction" from standard input until the end of file, then prints the result of the auction to standard out.
-Users with [Leiningen](https://github.com/technomancy/leiningen) installed can download the jar, open tally-auction, navigate to the root directory, and run the following command to start an auction:
+Users with [Leiningen](https://github.com/technomancy/leiningen) installed can clone the repo, navigate to the root directory, and run the following command to start an auction:

 ```lein run <<EOF
    ;;as many of these as there are bids